react-native-datetimepicker/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ```

 Library version: x.x.x
+iOS / Android version: x.x

 ## Steps to reproduce

 <!--
+- If you're asking for help, please make it easy for us to help you!
-- You must provide a clear list of steps and code to reproduce the problem.
+- You must provide a **minimal and easy-to-run** reproduction of your issue - [how to create a minimal reproduction?](https://stackoverflow.com/help/mcve).
+We're a small team of maintainers and do not have time to try reproduce bugs ourselves.
-- Keep the code reproducing the bug as simple as possible, with the minimum amount of code required to reproduce the issue.
-See https://stackoverflow.com/help/mcve.
-- If this library has additional install steps, describe them (e.g., pod install? jetify? etc).
-- Either re-create the bug using the repository's example app or link to a GitHub repository with code that reproduces the bug.
+- Please try to reproduce the bugs on the provided example app.
+Either provide a link to the repo that reproduces the bug or provide your code that reproduces the issue and that we can easily use.
 - Explain the steps we need to take to reproduce the issue:
 -->